Pool and Home Insurance: How Much Your Rates Increase & Requirements

 How a Pool Affects Your Homeowners Insurance Rates

-A swimming pool is a major investment — but it also changes your risk profile in the eyes of your insurance company.
+A swimming pool is a major investment, but it also changes your risk profile in the eyes of your insurance company.
 Most homeowners are surprised to learn that adding a pool can raise their annual premiums, trigger new coverage requirements, and even put their entire policy at risk if the pool isn't properly disclosed.
-Before you dive in, it's essential to understand what your insurer expects and what it will (and won't) cover.
+With the average homeowner now paying nearly $3,000 a year for home insurance in 2026, adding a pool on top of an already climbing premium makes disclosure and safety planning more important than ever.

 How Much Does Homeowners Insurance Go Up With a Pool?